IMpcuong/dot/awesome-git/README.md

 git checkout --ours .
 ```

-- Checkout a specific file to commit before the latest version:
+- Checkout a specific file to the previous commit of the latest one:

 ```bash
 git checkout @{1} -- main.go